 We're finally here – Calamity Ganon himself.
 This grotesque incarnation of the demon god is vicious, but not without weaknesses.
 Keep your calm and follow this guide, and you'll end Ganon's 100 years of tyranny.
 Don't give up at this stage as you've come too far to fall at the last hurdle.
 You can do it!
-You can beat Breath of the Wild's last boss, Calamity Ganon and Dark Beast Ganon.
+You can best the Zelda Breath of the Wild final boss, comprised of both the Calamity Ganon boss and the Dark Beast Ganon boss.

 Calamity Ganon is hiding in Hyrule Castle's Sanctum, and when you encounter him you'll get help from the four Champions you freed and the Divine Beasts – if you freed them.